Category: Speech preparation

 In the case of a good persuasive speech, the speaker’s argumentative skills matter.
 You may well have the best arguments in the world, but if you don’t know how to present them, they may not be particularly useful.
 To persuade the audience, you need thought-through and well-prepared arguments.
 So, what is a persuasive speech?
 The main objective of a persuasive

 The poorer your preparation is and the less work you do, the greater the probability that no-one can relate to your speech, in a way that will make the audience forget you already during your presentation.
 So, how to practice a speech?
-A well prepared speech means practicing.
-The poorer your preparation is and the less work you do, the
+A well-prepared speech means practicing.
+The poorer your preparation is and the less work you do, the greater

 Public speaking is an activity that may see things wrong.
 Let’s recall Murphy’s Law: „Whatever can go wrong, will go wrong.“ Some time ago, I made a related poll on my website, the results of which I’ll present both in the present and the following post.
 This post will highlight 33 main presentation skills you should know and use in